maxi-blocks/maxi-blocks/readme.txt

 **Tired of those page builders that tease you with basic features and make you pay for the rest? ...
 Maxi is here to break the cycle!**

-Say goodbye to locked features, domain limits, and annoying license keys.
+Say goodbye to locked blocks, domain limits, and annoying license keys.
 With a big library of pre-built templates, designer icons, and innovative features like style cards, Maxi will take your website design to the next level.
 Plus, it's free and open-source.

 Loved by page builder enthusiasts, web designers, and template users, our feature-rich plugin is here to make your life easier.